Dzhugdzur Nature Reserve: Topography

-Climate and Ecoregion
+Climate and ecoregion

 Dzhugdzursky is located at the far eastern extreme of the East Siberian taiga ecoregion, a large region stretching from the Yenisei River to the Lena River system and southeast to the Okhotsk Sea.
 The region's northern border reaches the Arctic Circle, and its southern border reaches 52°N latitude.
 The dominant vegetation is light coniferous taiga with Dahurian larch (Larix gmelinii forming the canopy in areas with low snow cover.
 The ecoregion is rich in minerals.

-The climate of Dzhugdzursky is Cold semi-arid climate (Köppen climate classification (ET)).
+The climate of Dzhugdzursky is cold semi-arid (Köppen climate classification (ET)).
 This is a local climate in which at least one month has an average temperature high enough to melt snow (0 °C (32 °F)), but no month with an average temperature in excess of 10 °C (50 °F).

 Ice in the Sea of Okhotsk can remain well into June or even July.
 Thus, the surface water temperature rises slowly and may only reach 10-12 C degrees in the summer.
 As a result, the coastal region of Dzhugdzursky has a summer that is short, cold, and wet.
 There are on average 50 days of fog per year on the coast, with frequent rain and drizzle.